Danilo Maldonado Machado: July 2014 arrest

-Other reports maintained that Maldonado's ex-wife had been “co-opted by the Cuban political police into working against her former husband.”
-His imprisonment was protested by organizations such as the Ladies in White.
+” His imprisonment was protested by organizations such as the Ladies in White.
 On July 9, it was reported that he had been held without visitation for three days and that authorities planned to prosecute him the next day.
 He was accused of making a verbal threat.
 His mother and sister were prohibited from visiting him.
 On July 10, 2014, he was put through a trial.
 He was released afterwards but was required to report to the authorities every Wednesday and Friday thereafter.